-To simplify the issue, we’ve put together this list of 4 ways in which property owners can attract their commercial space to a new potential tenant.
+To simplify the issue, we’ve compiled this list of 4 ways property owners can attract their commercial space to a new potential tenant.

-The majority of new tenants are genuinely drawn towards more modern and clean looking buildings, which is why it’s important for landlords to focus on the appearance of both the interior and exterior of their commercial property.
+Most new tenants are genuinely drawn towards more modern and clean-looking buildings, which is why landlords need to focus on the appearance of their commercial property’s interior and exterior.

-Designing an attractive exterior doesn’t have to break the bank but will involve a significant amount of planning and organisation.
+Designing an attractive exterior doesn’t have to break the bank but will involve significant planning and organisation.

-You want prospective tenants to feel comfortable and welcome – aim to create an environment they can see their business and employees thriving in.
+You want prospective tenants to feel comfortable and welcome – aim to create an environment in which they can see their business and employees thriving.

-Before designing your commercial property, it’s important to understand what purpose your building will serve to tenants.
+Before designing your commercial property, it’s essential to understand what purpose your building will serve to tenants.

-Modern buildings, for example, often offer themselves to start-up businesses who are looking to make a big impression.
+Modern buildings, for example, often offer themselves to start-up businesses looking to make a big impression.

-Design features such as art, statement walls, living walls and overall interior choices will make a huge difference to your property’s overall appearance and feel.
-You should make sure that they appeal to the kind of tenant you’re hoping to attract: start by choosing the main focus point (something large or significant, such as a wall mural or statue) and build your ideas around that.
+Design features such as art, statement walls, living walls and overall interior choices will make a massive difference to your property’s overall appearance and feel.
+You should ensure they appeal to the kind of tenant you’re hoping to attract: start by choosing the main focus point (something large or significant, such as a mural or statue) and build your ideas around that.

-Landlords can save money by buying products in bulk and can often getter better deals on products such as commercial flooring and furniture if they place a large order.
+Landlords can save money by buying products in bulk and often get better deals on products such as commercial flooring and furniture if they place a large order.

 According to Government figures, there could be up to 285,000 properties in need of urgent work.